-Addiction is a multi-tiered problem that can affect every element of your health, including physical, psychological, and spiritual factors.
-Unfortunately, mental disorders from drug use is a widespread problem that can cause a myriad of difficulties with your overall health and personal recovery.
-Thankfully, there are also many ways that you can use high-quality dual-diagnosis treatment to recover.
+Addiction is a multi-tiered concern that can affect every element of your health, including physical, psychological, and spiritual factors.
+Unfortunately, mental disorders from drug use are a widespread problem that can cause a myriad of difficulties with your overall health and personal recovery.
+Thankfully, there are also many ways that you can use high-quality dual diagnosis treatment to recover.

 Mental Health and Drug Addiction are Intertwined

 Researchers have found that one in every four adults who have a debilitating emotional disorder also has a substance abuse disorder.
-The type of diseases vary, depending on the person.
+The type of mental health concern varies, depending on the person.
 For example, some may choose to self-medicate anxiety by using depressants like marijuana to relax the mind temporarily.
 Others may use cocaine and stimulants to lose weight if they have body dysmorphic disorder.

 The scary thing about this finding is that drug abuse and mental health problems often create a very tight pattern of damaging and adverse behaviors that become a self-serving feedback look.
 What this means is that a person’s drug abuse may worsen their emotional troubles, which causes them to turn to use drugs, thinking that they “help” these issues.
 As a result, that person may turn to increased levels of drug use to “control” further negative emotions.
 And when this happens, a person may even develop new mental disorders from drug use.